Swathi-Reddy1408/PizzaTime/README.md

 ## User Profiles
 There are two types of Users in this application.
-Users
+1. Users and 2.
 Admin

 ## Information and Functionalities of Users